Package 'CoSMoS'

 )

-Simulation of random field with given marginals and spatiotemporal properties
+Simulation of random fields with given marginals and spatiotemporal properties

 Description

-Generates random field with given marginals and spatiotemporal properties, just provide (1) the output of fitVAR function, and (2) the number of time steps to simulate.
+Generates a random field with given marginals and spatiotemporal properties.
+Provide (1) the output of fitVAR and (2) the number of time steps to simulate.

 Usage